MayaWasungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directories and sub-directories in the current directory.
+Display all the lines in the file /etc/passwd that do not contain the pattern “bin”